Audio and Video Accessibility

 - Whatever the operation or behavior, make sure a mouse is not required.

-following keyboard keys to navigate and interact with the web page all
+- Use the following keyboard keys to navigate and interact with the web page all of its content:

 You can record from a webcam directly into YouTube or upload a video.
 Initially a new YouTube account has a 15 minute video length limit, but you can extend that time-limit by following these instructions.